 Figure 7.
-Box-plots showing the measured phosphate and SOM-variation in samples from the horizontal grid-survey and sampling of feature fills respectively. http://clamator.its.uu.se/uploader/92/JAAH_Grabowski_Fig07.pdf
+Box-plots showing the measured phosphate and SOM-variation in samples from the horizontal grid-survey and sampling of feature fills respectively.

 Figure 8.
-Reconstruction of a farmstead at Gedved Vest around the shift from the Late pre-Roman to the Roman Iron Age, inspired by an analysis of House A11298 and its surroundings.
-The longhouse is adjoined by outhouses, one of which acts as a byre.
+Reconstruction of a farmstead at Gedved Vest around the shift from late pre-Roman to Roman Iron Age, inspired by analysis of House A11298 and its surroundings.
+The longhouse is adjoined by outhouses, of which one acts as a byre.
 Manure is handled in the front yard, while waste disposal takes place behind the main longhouse.
 Illustration by Sofia Lindholm.

-Functional interpretation of longhouses in Halland and Bohuslän based on an analysis of posthole fills
+Functional interpretation of longhouses in Halland and Bohuslän based on analysis of posthole fills